Killkase42/Microcontroller-Smartwatch/README.md

     <img src="Images/20230507_133550.jpg" width="304" height="200">
 </figure>

  An initial prototype was then constructed on a solderless breadboard.
 Various breakout boards, a TQFP chip adapter, and a basic LD33V power supply were used.
+Code for a clock, stopwatch, timer, the sensors, and wifi module was developed.
 <figure>
     <figcaption>First Prototype</figcaption>
     <img src="Images/20230211_151912.jpg" width="356" height="200">